bigplans47/rails_portfolio_site/README.md

 -At 3pm reviewing information about bootstrap in Rails -At 330 work on issue with deleting projects
-4pm notice issue is loading a GET not DELETE Action
+4pm notice issue is loading a GET not DELETE Action 430pm looking at class materials to make controller work

 This README would normally document whatever steps are necessary to get the application up and running.